transloadit/uppy.io/docs/companion.md

 ### Standalone mode

-You can use the standalone version if you want to run Companion as it’s own Node process.
+You can use the standalone version if you want to run Companion as it’s own Node.js process.
 It’s a configured Express server with sessions, logging, and security best practices.
 First you’ll typically want to install it globally: